nasa/Transform-to-Open-Science/docs/Area4_Moving_To_Openness/funding_opportunities.md

 ## Topical Workshops, Symposia, and Conferences (TWSC)
 **TWSC supports events, hackathons, un-conferences, and challenges that build open science skills.**
-- To be released as standalone Notice of Funding Opportunity (NOFO)
+- To be released as standalone Notice of Funding Opportunity (NOFO) in 2023
 - Previously solicited as [F.2 TWSC](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7bC669B5EF-ACBB-A0E4-B57D-06F31DEABDB5%7d&path=&method=init)
      - Rolling deadline.
      - Events focused on Science Mission Directorate data, software, or open science practices
      - Hackathons, un-conferences, and challenges that build open science skills
      - Focused training in open science practices and principles
      - Events MUST be openly available and allow for inclusive participation
-     - Potential proposers must confirm relevancy and availability of funds before preparing or submitting a proposal with a SMD program officer
+     - Potential proposers must confirm relevancy and availability of funds with a SMD program officer before preparing or submitting a proposal

 ## [F.7 Support for Open Source Tools, Frameworks, and Libraries(OSTFL)](https://science.nasa.gov/researchers/solicitations/roses-2022/amendment-41-f7-support-open-source-tools-frameworks-and-libraries-deferred-roses-2023)
 **OSTFL supports the maintenance of existing open sources tools, frameworks, and libraries that are significantly used by the SMD community.**